jeslec/Project2_SpotifyStreamer/README.md

 * When a track is selected, the app displays the Now Playing screen and starts playing the track.

+* App displays a “Now Playing” Button in the ActionBar that serves to reopen the player UI should the user navigate back to browse content and then want to resume control over playback.

 ## Network API Implementation <a name="evaluation-criteria-3"></a>

 * App implements Artist Search + GetTopTracks API Requests (Using the Spotify wrapper or by making a HTTP request and deserializing the JSON data).